roseckyj/TerraTinker/web/public/docs/layers/node_graph.md

 A single node represents a basic operation on data.
 It has inputs and outputs.
 Inputs can be either values or links to other nodes.
 Outputs can be linked to inputs of other nodes.

+Nodes can be created by right-clicking on the canvas and selecting a node type from the menu.
+You can type to filter the nodes by name or category.
+Nodes can be moved by dragging them with the mouse.
+Nodes can be deleted by selecting them and pressing `Backspace` key.

 <Node>
     {
         "type": "rasterize",